jkzing/vscode-redux-devtools/README.md

 ## Features

-Inspect redux actions for your own app.
+Inspect redux actions for your redux app.
 Like the one you may use in Chrome.

 ![Feature](assets/demo.png)